Submitting Applications FAQ

 What are Columbia Law School’s application deadlines?

-Be advised that we review applications on a rolling basis; therefore, sitting for the February test administration may place you at a strategic disadvantage.
-In order to maximize your standing, you should submit all other components of the application prior as soon as possible and indicate in the materials that you are registered to take the February LSAT.
+Taking the February LSAT will not harm your chances of admission.
+However, please be advised that we review applications on a rolling basis; therefore, sitting for the February test administration may place you at a strategic disadvantage.
+In order to maximize your standing, you should submit all other components of the application as soon as possible before the February 27, 2015 deadline and indicate in the materials that you are registered to take the February LSAT.

 Does the Admissions Committee prefer to receive electronic applications?